-AAP reports that if the economy shrinks in the current first quarter, then Britain will be in its third recession since the 2008 global financial crisis.
+If the economy also shrinks in the current first quarter, Britain will enter its third recession since the 2008 global financial crisis.

-Chancellor George Osborne said the latest data was "a reminder today that Britain faces a very difficult economic situation."
-He added:
+He said the latest data was "a reminder today that Britain faces a very difficult economic situation."

 "Now, we can either run away from those problems or we can confront them and I am determined to confront them so that we can go on creating jobs for the people of this country," Mr Osborne said in a statement.